669344682/Editor-2/Editor2/Cache/README.txt

-Only remove files within this folder if bugs start, this will reset all of your settings and 'commonly' used items.
+Only remove files within this folder if bugs begin to apear, this will however reset all of your settings and 'commonly' used items.